 Working on a company financial report, and want to make it different this time?
 Financial reviews full of data and analysis are typically difficult to be digested by non-financial audiences, and it can be challenging to communicate the meaning behind the figures.
 If you want to disclose your quarterly or annual numbers in a simple and understandable way to your key stakeholders, check our blog for examples and inspiration.

-A financial report is a management tool used to communicate key financial information to both internal and external stakeholders by covering aspects of financial affairs with the help of KPIs, such as income statement, balance sheet, cash flow, or financial ratios analysis.
+A financial report is a management tool used to communicate key financial information to both internal and external stakeholders by covering aspects of financial affairs with the help of KPIs, such as income statements, balance sheets, cash flow, or financial ratios analysis.
 See how to prepare structured and professional financial slides smoothly using PowerPoint tools.

 All graphics examples presented below can be downloaded as an editable source.
 Explore the Financial Report and Performance Indicators Presentation for PowerPoint.